Prasthanam

 Katta remade Prasthanam in Hindi with the same title in 2019.
+This film is the first film in the Deva Katta's Quadriology of society which shows the perspective of a Politician on society.

 The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.

 Plot

-Ketti Lokanatham Naidu alias Loki, takes over the reins of a rural political party from a dying Dasharatha Rama Naidu.
-On his deathbed, Rama Naidu requests Loki to marry his widowed daughter-in-law, Savitri, whose husband and his son, Keshava Naidu, was attacked and killed by a rival political group.
+Ketti Lokanatham Naidu, alias Loki, takes over the reins of a rural political party from a dying Dasharatha Rama Naidu.
+On his deathbed, Rama Naidu requests Loki marry his widowed daughter-in-law, Savitri, whose husband and his son, Keshava Naidu, were attacked and killed by a rival political group.
 Loki complies.
 25 years later in Vijayawada, Loki is now the next potential Chief Minister candidate.

 Loki's stepson is Mitranand, and his biological son is Chinna.
 While Mitra is a devoted and loving stepson to Loki, his stepdaughter, Valli, hates him for marrying their mother and severs ties with them.
 Loki wants to see Mitra as his heir because he is a thinking and sensible man, whereas Chinna is hot-blooded with a negligent lifestyle.
-Chinna loathes Mitra, because he receives lesser attention than Mitra, from Loki, and is constantly discouraged by his father from entering politics.
+Chinna loathes Mitra because he receives less attention than Mitra from Loki and is constantly discouraged by his father from entering politics.
 Valli's sister-in-law, Latha, is Mitra's girlfriend.
-Chinna gets upset on learning that Mitra is now the new youth president of the party.
+Chinna gets upset upon learning that Mitra is now the new youth president of the party.

-That same night, he takes drugs and forcefully sleeps with Hameed Basha's daughter, Nadia.
-Upon waking up, she throws a beer bottle to attract Chinna's friends.
-As they drive her to the hospital, the car gets overturned, due to driving at a high speed.
-Though Chinna and his friends get out of the car, unscathed, Nadia is injured and barely alive.
-Chinna's friends convince him to leave the spot, because even if they admit Nadia in the hospital, a police case will be filed, due to the extent of her injuries.
-Chinna and his friends leave, as the car catches on fire.
+That same night, in the intoxication of drugs, Chinna rapes Hameed Basha's daughter, Nadia, and injures her.
+Upon waking up, she throws a beer bottle at Chinna's friends, who try to defend themselves.
+As they drive her to the hospital, the car gets overturned due to driving at a high speed.
+Though Chinna and his friends get out of the car unscathed, Nadia is injured and barely alive.
+Chinna's friends convince him to leave the spot, because even if they admit Nadia to the hospital, a police case will be filed due to the extent of her injuries.
+Chinna and his friends leave as the car catches fire.
 The next day, Chinna hides in the hospital where Valli works.
-Upon finding him, he admits to her what had happened.
-In return, she chastises and threatens him, by calling the police.
+Upon finding him, he admits to her what happened.
+In return, she chastises and threatens him by calling the police.
 As news reporters telecast Chinna running away from the hospital, Basha tries to attack him, only to be stabbed by Chinna.
 All of this is caught on-live.
-The entire state gets to know about Chinna's actions, as a result.
+The entire state gets to know about Chinna's actions as a result.